Koha-Community/kohadocs/en/source/12_opac.rst

 the URL.
 Clicking that folder will open up a list of titles on the page for you to pick from to add to Zotero.

-Zotero pop up
 |image997|

 Select the titles you want to add to Zotero and then click the 'OK' button.
 This will add the title to Zotero.
 You can see the title by opening your Zotero library.

-Title in the Zotero Library
 |image998|

 .. _custom-rss-feeds-label: